-In Model Code states, there is a trend different from that in Model Rules states.
-In New York, a Model Code state, the Appellate Division of the New York State Supreme Court disallowed a suit brought by in-house counsel for wrongful termination because permitting it to go forward would entail counsel's improper disclosure of client confidences.
+In those few states that apply the Model Code rather than the Model Rules, a different approach applies.
+Before New York became a Model Rules state, the Appellate Division of the New York State Supreme Court disallowed a suit brought by in-house counsel for wrongful termination because permitting it to go forward would entail counsel's improper disclosure of client confidences.
 Wise v.
 Consolidated Edison Company of New York, Inc., 723 N.Y.S.2d 462 (2001).
-In reaching its decision the Wise court analyzed the relevant Disciplinary Rule, DR 4-101, and concluded that the exception allowing disclosure did not encompass a suit for wrongful discharge.
+In reaching its decision the court in Wise analyzed the relevant Disciplinary Rule, DR 4-101, and concluded that the exception allowing disclosure did not encompass a suit for wrongful discharge.
 Id. at 463.
 Therefore, the Model Code would not permit claims of wrongful termination to proceed if any client confidences could be revealed.

 Moreover, in its Formal Ethics Opinion 01-424, the ABA compared the comparable provisions of the Model Code and the Model Rules, and determined that the Model Code only allowed a lawyer to reveal confidences or secrets if necessary to establish or collect a fee or to defend him or herself against an accusation of wrongful conduct.
-The ABA further noted that the Model Rules expanded this exception to "include disclosure of information relating to claims by the lawyer other than for the lawyer's fee-for example, recovery of property from the client."
+The ABA further noted that the Model Rules expanded this exception to "include disclosure of information relating to claims by the lawyer other than for the lawyer's fee - for example, recovery of property from the client."
 Id. (quoting the Annotated Model Rules of Professional Conduct 68 (4th ed.
-1999)); see also Burkhart v.
-Semitool, Inc., 300 Mont.
-480496 (2000) (performing same comparison).
-The court in Crews also acknowledged that the Model Code under which it was operating would not permit wrongful discharge claims to go forward; thus, it adopted Model Rule 1.6 as a means to allow the plaintiff's case to proceed.
-Crews v.
-Buckman Laboratories Int'l, Inc., 78 S.W.3d 852, 863-64 (Tenn.
-2002).
+1999)); see also Heckman v.
+Zurich Holding Co., 2007 U.S. Dist.
+LEXIS 34164, at 14 (D. Kan.
+May 8, 2007,) (performing same comparison).
+Thus, in Crews v.
+Buckman, 78 S.W.3d 852, 863-64 (Tenn.
+2002), the court acknowledged that the Model Code under which it was operating would not permit wrongful discharge claims to go forward.
+The court addressed this, however, by adopting a new provision to TN Disciplinary Rule 4-101(C) that parallels the language of former Model Rule 1.6 (b)(2)as a means to allow the plaintiff's case to proceed.